ankane/lockbox/README.md

 This uses X25519 for key exchange and XSalsa20 for encryption.

-## Key Separation
+## Key Configuration

+Lockbox supports a few different ways to set keys for database fields and files.

+1. Master key
+2. Per field/uploader
+3. Per record

+### Master Key

-By default, the master key is used to generate unique keys for each column.
+By default, the master key is used to generate unique keys for each field/uploader.
 This technique comes from [CipherSweet](https://ciphersweet.paragonie.com/internals/key-hierarchy).
-The table name and column name are both used in this process.
-If you need to rename a table with encrypted columns, or an encrypted column itself, get the key:
+The table name and column/uploader name are both used in this process.
+If you need to rename a table with encrypted columns/uploaders, or an encrypted column itself, get the key:

 ```ruby
 Lockbox.attribute_key(table: "users", attribute: "email_ciphertext")